Determinacy: Determinacy from elementary considerations

 All finite games of perfect information in which draws do not occur are determined.

-Real-world games of perfect information, such as tic-tac-toe, chess, or infinite chess, are always finished in a finite number of moves (in chess-games this assumes the 50-move rule is applied).
+Real-world games of perfect information, such as tic-tac-toe, chess, or infinite chess, are always finished in a finite number of moves (in infinite chess-games this assumes the 50-move rule is applied).
 If such a game is modified so that a particular player wins under any condition where the game would have been called a draw, then it is always determined.
 The condition that the game is always over (i.e. all possible extensions of the finite position result in a win for the same player) in a finite number of moves corresponds to the topological condition that the set A giving the winning condition for GA is clopen in the topology of Baire space.

 For example, modifying the rules of chess to make drawn games a win for Black makes chess a determined game.
 As it happens, chess has a finite number of positions and a draw-by-repetition rules, so with these modified rules, if play continues long enough without White having won, then Black can eventually force a win (due to the modification of draw = win for black).

 The proof that such games are determined is rather simple: Player I simply plays not to lose; that is, player I plays to make sure that player II does not have a winning strategy after Is move.
 If player I cannot do this, then it means player II had a winning strategy from the beginning.
 On the other hand, if player I can play in this way, then I must win, because the game will be over after some finite number of moves, and player I can't have lost at that point.

 This proof does not actually require that the game always be over in a finite number of moves, only that it be over in a finite number of moves whenever II wins.
 That condition, topologically, is that the set A is closed.
 This fact—that all closed games are determined—is called the Gale–Stewart theorem.
 Note that by symmetry, all open games are determined as well.
 (A game is open if I can win only by winning in a finite number of moves.)